 Sustainable and Lifelong, Rather Than Yo-Yo

 Flexible Dieting isn’t a 6-week challenge or a quick fix.
-It’s a framework for lifelong balance.
+It is a long-term approach that many people find easier to maintain.

 Because you’re not cutting out entire food groups or following a short-term cleanse, you can maintain this approach indefinitely.
-You can adjust your macros as your goals change — whether you’re cutting, bulking, or maintaining.
+You can adjust your macros as your goals change, whether you are cutting, bulking, or maintaining.
+Some people also experiment with approaches like carb cycling to structure higher and lower carbohydrate intake around training or fat loss goals.

 Unlike traditional diets that create rebound weight gain, Flexible Dieting teaches you self-management.
 You become aware of your calorie balance, portion sizes, and nutritional needs — knowledge that stays with you forever.